apache/flink/docs/content/docs/dev/table/sourcesSinks.md

 This page focuses on how to develop a custom, user-defined connector.

-Note: Since FLINK-15635, a user classloader is introduced to the table module to manage all user jars uniformly such as the jar added by `ADD JAR` statement.
-In user-defined connector, if some classes need to be loaded explicitly, please use the user classloader instead of thread context classloader.
-Otherwise, ClassNotFoundException maybe occur.
-Users can get the user classloader through `DynamicTableFactory.Context`.
+{{< hint warning >}}Since Flink v1.16, TableEnvironment introduces a user class loader to have a consistent class loading behavior in table programs, SQL Client and SQL Gateway.
+The user classloader manages all user jars such as jar added by `ADD JAR` or `CREATE FUNCTION ..
+USING JAR ..` statements.
+User-defined connectors should replace `Thread.currentThread().getContextClassLoader()` with the user class loader to load classes.
+Otherwise, `ClassNotFoundException` maybe thrown.
+The user class loader can be accessed via `DynamicTableFactory.Context`.
+{{< /hint >}}

 Overview
 --------